-Hand2Paw works with young people between the ages of 16-24 living in Philadelphia, and experiencing housing insecurity, justice involvement or aging out of DHS care.
+Hand2Paw works with young people between the ages of 16 and 24 living in Philadelphia, and experiencing housing insecurity, justice involvement or aging out of DHS care.
 Our program participants are likely to have faced adversity and life experiences that have significantly impacted their path toward adulthood, including, but not limited to: poverty, trauma, oppression, lack of stable housing and family support, and mental health needs.

 Many of the city’s foster children age out of the system without a permanent placement and nearly 40% face homelessness shortly thereafter.